jgruber/f5-appsvcs-demo/static/ISC_API_Gateway.md

 To illustrate every step needed to create device trusts, we will ignore the `BIGIP_LIST` ENV variable and the pre-installed `dockerContainers` and `dockerContainersLegacy116` device groups which the API Services Gateway team added to ease this concern.
 We will create a new device group and establish trust step by step.
 We do this so you can learn not only how it works, but understand how to troubleshoot any problems you experence.

-Later we will create an iControl LX extension to allow the addition of tursted devices dynamically through a declarative interface!
+Later we will create an iControl LX extension to allow the addition of trusted devices dynamically through a declarative interface!

 **Step 2.
 Make a iControl REST POST request to add a tusted remote BIG-IP**